 Bowdoin welcomes applications from students hoping to transfer their enrollment from another college or university.

-Transfer applicants should submit the Common Application, the transfer essay, as well as the Bowdoin Supplement by the March 1 deadline.
+Transfer applicants should submit the Common Application by the March 1 deadline.
 Bowdoin requires both high school and college transcripts for admission.
+We also require the College Report and two academic evaluations from faculty at your current institution.

 Although Bowdoin sets no cut-off guidelines, successful candidates usually submit college work of honors quality: "B" work or better, or a GPA of no lower than 3.0.